lbke/node-native-loader/README.md

 }
 ```

-** Note that you can't override `output.path` options, in order to avoid inconsistency.**
+**Note that you can't override `output.path` options, in order to avoid inconsistencies.**
-Use `from` and `to` options instead if you want the native module to be put elsewhere.
+Use `from` and `to` options instead if you want the native modules to be put elsewhere.

 ### `from` defaults to output dir